-This in turn will mean that industry stakeholders will need to be prepared to engage with EPA early, well before EPA proposes a rule to restrict a chemical.
+This, in turn, will mean that industry stakeholders will need to be prepared to engage with EPA early, well before EPA proposes a rule to restrict a chemical.
 The following critical points in the march toward restriction provide for an opportunity to influence EPA’s decisions about a chemical being considered for restriction:

-- Before EPA designates a chemical as high-priority, stakeholders may submit relevant information (section 6(b)(1)(C)(i)).
+- Before EPA designates a chemical as high-priority, stakeholders may submit relevant information (section 6(b)(1)(C)(i));

-- Once EPA has proposed to designate a chemical as high-priority, stakeholders may submit requested information (section 6(b)(1)(C)(ii)).
+- Once EPA has proposed to designate a chemical as high-priority, stakeholders may submit requested information (section 6(b)(1)(C)(ii));

-- A manufacturer of a chemical may request that EPA designate that chemical as high-priority (section 6(b)(4)(C)(ii), subject to a fee (section 6(b)(4)(E)(ii)).
+- A manufacturer of a chemical may request that EPA designate that chemical as high-priority (section 6(b)(4)(C)(ii), subject to a fee (section 6(b)(4)(E)(ii));

-- Stakeholders may comment on a draft risk evaluation (section 6(b)(4)(H)).
+- Stakeholders may comment on a draft risk evaluation (section 6(b)(4)(H)); and

 - Stakeholders may comment on a proposed risk management rule (section 6(c)(1(A)).